Museum Wiesbaden: History

 The first to open was the Gemäldegalerie on 1 October 1915.
 In the same year the Natural Sciences Collection was also able to move into the new building, but it was not until after the end of the First World War that the Natural Sciences Museum and the Museum of Nassau Antiquities reopened on 15 July 1920.

 Half of the picture gallery was to be used for changing exhibitions, which were carried out by the Nassauischer Kunstverein in the 1920s and early 1930s.
 During this time, citizens of Wiesbaden also contributed to important additions to the collections.
 The natural science collections showed systematic exhibitions on topics of geology, paleontology and biology.
 Ecological aspects were also presented for the first time.

 During the Second World War, the building was partly used for military purposes.
 With few exceptions, the collections survived the war unscathed.
 However, the exhibitions were dismantled and most of the showcases were damaged.
 Only slowly the rooms were able to regain their original function after renovation.
 This delay had another reason: the Americans, who moved to Wiesbaden after 1945, turned the museum into a Central Collecting Point.
 Temporarily stored art treasures were shown, such as the bust of Nefertiti or the painting The Man with the Golden Helmet, which was attributed to Rembrandt at the time.

 After their return, a collection was rebuilt from the 1950s onwards with very few resources.

 Clemens Weiler played a major role in the construction of the Alexej von Jawlensky-Collection, which is today the most important collection of the house.
 The Natural Science Museum was largely rebuilt by Friedrich Heineck, who was impeached of office during the war.
 It was the aim of the museum to show in particular info on the biomes in the exhibitions.
-The reconstruction was not entirely successful, partly because rooms were still being used by other people (e. g. by an American library and an urban archive).
+The reconstruction was not entirely successful, partly because rooms were still being used by other organizations such as an American library and an urban archive.